patelrajb6/GraphQL_Client_Github/README.md

 ### Description:
     This framework consists of 3 parts.
     1. Query making
-        * The Queries are build with Builder Design Pattern which is abstracting the raw String from the Builder.User
+        * The Queries are built with Builder Design Pattern which is abstracting the raw String from the Builder.User
     2. executing the query and getting the results from the GitHub
         * The Query made by the user is then passed to the GithubConnector.QueryObject where the Query is executed and http response is recieved
     3. Parsing the Queries into Scala Case Classes.